-There are a whole host of ways to pressuize gas from atmospheric pressure to a whole range of low, medium, high and ultra high pressures.
-As a result of varying demands to compress gas, whether it be air or another gas – a number of compressor designs have emerged to suit each application perfectly.
+There are many ways to pressurize gas from atmospheric pressure to a range of low, medium, high and ultra-high pressures.
+As a result of varying demands to compress the gas, whether it be air or another gas – a number of compressor designs have emerged to suit each application perfectly.

-Air compressors however can be broken down into types in several ways.
+Air compressors however can be broken down into air compressor types in several ways.
 This probably needs a diagram to explain it more clearly.

 - Positive Displacement (Constant Flow Compressors)